LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 - `virtual_world`: parameters are used to define the virtual world.
 - `program`: parameters are used to define a program.
 - `method`: parameters are used to define a method and update a given method by name.

+In addition to the parameter hierarchy, LDAR-Sim requires several csv files to provide the properties of the virtual world, such as the individual site's ID, latitude, and longitude values.
+These files will be covered in further detail in the [virtual world defining files](#10-virtual-world-defining-files).

 --------------------------------------------------------------------------------